 The Adjutant General ”

 Keith remained on this detail until early August 1942, when he was sent to Bilibid Prison.
 It is not known when, but Keith became the orderly for General Weekes.
-It was at this time that Keith was taken to the Port Area of Manila and boarded onto the Nagara Maru which sailed for Formosa on August 12 and arrived at Takao, Formosa, on August 14. he and the other POWs were disembarked from the ship and boarded onto the Susuya Maru the next day.
+It was at this time that Keith was taken to the Port Area of Manila and boarded onto the Nagara Maru which sailed for Formosa on August 12th and arrived at Takao, Formosa, on August 14th.
+He and the other POWs disembarked from the ship and boarded the Susuya Maru the next day.
 They sailed for Krenko, Formosa, arriving there on August 17th, where Keith was held at the Karenko POW Camp.
-His parents learned he was a POW on Taiwan on January 20, 1943.
+His parents learned he was a POW in Formosa on January 20, 1943.

 REPORT JUST RECEIVED THROUGH INTERNATIONAL RED CROSS STATES THAT YOUR HUSBAND ALBERT K WALKER IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN TAIWAN LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=